rlaisqls/TIL/데브옵스 DevOps/AWS/SAA 오답노트 4-6.md

 - A financial services firm uses a high-frequency trading system and wants to write the log files into Amazon S3.
 The system will also read these log files in parallel on a near real-time basis.
 The engineering team wants to address any data discrepancies that might arise when the trading system overwrites an existing log file and then tries to read that specific log file.
     Which of the following options BEST describes the capabilities of Amazon S3 relevant to this scenario?

-- Answer: **A process replaces an existing object and immediately tries to read it.
+- Answer: **A process replacas an existing object and immediately tries to read it.
 Amazon S3 always returns the latest version of the object**

   - Amazon S3 delivers strong read-after-write consistency automatically, without changes to performance or availability, without sacrificing regional isolation for applications, and at no additional cost.